 They warned me she’d be a little woozy afterwards and probably have a hard time keeping food down.
 They recommended a few days of rest and to be careful for a couple weeks until the stitches were removed.
 Yeah right.
 Zola is my patronus and we laugh in the face of medical advice.
 She came home hyper as hell.
 I kept hoping she’d develop some sort of medically induced fatigue or something to warrant a cone of shame, but no. The dog is a B E A S T. I don’t think she even realized a chunk of her body had been cut off.

 The vet also gave me a bag of herbal sedatives to help Zola with her latest bout of crazy.
 I’m not sure where she gets it but she’s decided to develop anxiety and howl at 2AM every night.
 The first night she did this, I felt terrible.
 I went downstairs and told her how much I love her and then left a 90’s playlist going on my iPad.
+It made me think of the CBD rage at the moment and how it helps humans with anxiety, well turns out it’s been cleared as safe to use with pets… See more information here.

 The second night, I threw the covers off, stormed downstairs, and glared into her kennel with eyes of death.
 She looked up at me with bored eyes, like “oh hey, did you need something?”
 I love the shite out of that dog but in that moment I was ready to open the front door and tell her to go find a new family.